-- 2. Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
-Acceptance If the lot is listed on the QPL, it may be used without testing on current projects per Section 9-1.4A(1).
+2. Preliminary Samples - A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071.

+- a.
+Hot Poured Sealants If the lot is listed on the QPL, it may be used without testing on current projects per Section 9-1.4A(1).
 If the lot is not on the QPL, submit a sample taken by, or in the presence of, an agency representative for each lot.
 Samples must be submitted for testing 10 days prior to use of joint sealant.
-Samples submitted shall be accepted on receipt of "Satisfactory" test reports from the State Materials Laboratory.

-Sample - When a sample is required, submit a one box sample to the State Materials Laboratory for testing.

-- Field Inspection Field verify per Section 9-1.5.
-Ensure that application is in accordance with requirements of Standard Specifications Section 5-04.3(5C), 5-05.3(8)B, and the manufacturer's recommendation. - 5.
-Specification Requirements See Standard Specifications Section 9-04.2(1) for joint sealant and 9-04.10 for crack sealing rubberized asphalt.
+Samples submitted shall be accepted on receipt of "Satisfactory" test reports from the State Materials Laboratory. - Sample When a sample is required, submit a one box sample to the State Materials Laboratory for testing. - b.
+Sand Slurry Acceptance shall be by Visual Acceptance per Section 9-1.4C. - 4.
+Field Inspection Field verify per Section 9-1.5.
+Ensure that application is in accordance with requirements of Standard Specifications Section 5-04.3(4)A, 5-05.3(8)B, and the manufacturer's recommendation. - 5.
+Specification Requirements See Standard Specifications Section 9-04.2(1) for hot poured joint sealants.
 Review contract documents to determine if supplemental specifications apply. - 6.
 Other Requirements None.